What is an In the Canal hearing aid?

 As a result of their smaller size, In The Canal (ITC) / Half Shell hearing aids are simply not able to include as large a processor/amplifier etc, or as many advanced technological features as some of the larger hearing aid styles.
 This means that they may not be able to deliver enough power for them to be suitable for people with more advanced levels of hearing loss.

-To find out more about In The Canal (ITC) / Half Shell hearing aids, or any of the other hearing aid types that are available, contact our advisors and let us help you find the right hearing aid today.
+To find out more about In the Canal (ITC) hearing aids, or any of the other types of hearing aids that are available, contact our advisors and let us help you find the right hearing aid today.
+Call us free on 0800 567 7621

 When we refer to a product as 'New', we mean that the product is new to the market.